noddy99/brewblox-boilerplate/README.md

 - `rpi-develop` for the `arm` architecture (when deploying on a RaspberryPi)
 - `develop` for the `amd` architecture

-Note that this will expose an `HTTP` endpoint on port `5080` from your RaspberryPi, this is needed because the iSpindel does not handle HTTPS.
+Note that the service expose an `HTTP` endpoint on port `5080` this is required because the iSpindel does not handle `HTTPS`.

 Start your BrewBlox stack using `brewblox-ctl up`.